 Roberto is ecstatic to be working with Northlight on Miss Bennet!
 Born and raised in Milwaukee Wisconsin, he has lived in Louisville KY, where he completed the Actors Theatre of Louisville Acting Apprenticeship in 2013, New York City, where he worked as an actor for The Director’s Company and Columbia University, and now Chicago, where he has worked with Latino playwrights Jose Rivera at The Goodman and Elaine Romero at ABT.
 Other Chicago Credits include The Royal Society of Antarctica at The Gift Theatre, Pinocchio: A Folk Musical at Filament Theatre, and The Rose Tattoo at Shattered Globe.
 Roberto is dedicated to the magic of artistry in Chicago and loves making music on Sunday mornings!

 Jennifer returns to Northlight after appearing in Miss Bennet: Christmas at Pemberley as Lydia Wickham.
-She is a Georgia peach at heart, but actually enjoys the cold of the Midwest.
-Her most recent credits include Ann in The African Company Presents Richard III and Chloe in Arcadia (American Players Theatre).
+She is a Georgia peach at heart, but enjoys the cold of the Midwest.
+Some Chicago theater credits include Bernhardt/Hamlet (Goodman); Too Heavy For Your Pocket (TimeLine) for which she won the 2019 Black Theater Alliance Award for Best Featured Actress in a Play; We Are Proud To Present… (Steppenwolf); Twelfth Night, The Importance Of Being Earnest, The MLK Project (Writers); Macbeth, Love’s Labor’s Lost (Chicago Shakespeare).
+Regional credits include Ann in The African Company Presents Richard III and Chloe in Arcadia (American Players Theatre).
+Film/TV: An Acceptable Loss, Killing Eleanor, The Chi (Showtime); Chicago PD (NBC); Empire, and Proven Innocent (FOX).
+Much thanks to God and her family for continued support and love.